robjohncolson/box/docs/pdf-to-json-prompt-claude.md

         "vertical": true
       },
+      "referenceLineAtZero": true,  // NEW: draw a dashed reference line at y = 0 (useful for residual plots) "regressionLine": true,       // NEW: include least-squares regression line (auto-computed) "regressionLineColor": "#000000", // OPTIONAL: override line color (defaults adapt to theme) "regressionLineDash": [4, 2],      // OPTIONAL: dash pattern (Chart.js format) "showPointLabels": true,           // OPTIONAL: by default, any point object that includes a "label" field (e.g., {"x": 53, "y": 6100, "label": "A"}) will be rendered with that label on the chart.
+Set "showPointLabels": true to force EVERY point to display a label (points without an explicit "label" will fall back to their coordinates).
-      "referenceLineAtZero": true,  // NEW: draw a dashed reference line at y = 0 (useful for residual plots) "description": "Scatter plot with specific axis ranges, tick intervals, and a y=0 reference line" }
+      "description": "Scatter plot with axis ranges, tick intervals, an optional y=0 reference line, and an auto-generated least-squares regression line"
+    }

     // For dotplots (for single or comparative distributions):